 Hepatocyte Nuclear Factor 4 Alpha – HNF4A

 Patients with heterozygous inactivating HNF4A mutations are often born macrosomic and approximately 10% of individuals are diagnosed with hyperinsulinism within the first week of life.
 The clinical severity ranges from mild transient hypoglycemia that does not require pharmacological treatment to persistent HH treated with diazoxide for up to 8 years.
 As HNF4A mutations cause maturity onset diabetes of the young (MODY) patients will be at increased risk of developing diabetes in later life and will often have a family history of diabetes.
-For further information on HNF4A-MODY see out diabetes genes website.
+For further information on HNF4A-MODY see out diabetes genes website

 Hydroxyacyl-coenzyme A dehydrogenase – HADH

 Recessively inherited inactivating mutations in HADH cause leucine-induce HH which responds well to diazoxide.
 The clinical presentation is heterogeneous, with age at presentation ranging from birth to late infancy.
 In some patients increased plasma hydroxybutyrylcarnitine and urinary 3-hydroxyglutarate levels are observed.
 Whilst the majority of mutations affect the protein coding regions of the gene a deep intronic mutation has been identified in the Turkish population.

 Monocarboxylate Transporter 1 (MCT1) – SLC16A1